aklivity/zilla-docs/src/README.md

 Some of the hardest operational challenges inside distributed architectures relate to networking and observability.
 As a result, edge and service proxies are required to achieve resilient, transparent, and properly routed connectivity among distributed services.

 While solutions such as Envoy, HAProxy, NGINX, etc. can help unify a distributed data plane, they are designed for “mesh” deployments in which services are directly interconnected and communicate almost exclusively over HTTP.
-Inside event-driven architectures (EDAs) though, services are separated by an event/message broker, and multiple network and application protocols are present.
+Inside event-driven architectures (EDAs) though, services are separated by an event/message broker, and multiple protocols are present.
 This decoupled and multi-protocol nature of EDAs presents a new class of networking, observability, and security challenges that the Zilla proxy is designed to address.

 ## Zilla Features